 Though his track record was certainly mixed as president, Jimmy Carter appealed to voters in 1980 because he represented a down-home outsider to Washington politics—and it was just this brand of Southern appeal that the next two “emperors” relied on for their two-term occupations of the Commander-in-Chief seat (Clinton from 1993-2001; Bush II from 2001-2009).
 Bill Clinton relied on his image as scholarship student and the product of a single-parent home to appeal to middle-class and working-class Americans.
 Even though Bush II had the same pedigree, obviously, as Bush I, his public image was as a man of the people, more as a Texas rancher—in the mold of Reagan—than a as product of New England, as his father was.

 Yet, for all their appeal, interest in partisan politics was noticeably waning, as it had since the high-water mark of 1968.
 Both these administrations were marked by no small degree of mistrust in first “Slick Willie” and then “Dubya,” as political infighting led to deadlock in Washington and a growing sense of malaise if not withdrawal among the voting public.
 While Clinton felt that he should hit the ground running with a goal of the Democrats since the Truman years—health care reform—he also felt that his wife, Hilary Rodham Clinton, would be a better public face of the proposed reforms.
 The plan backfired notoriously, and led in part to Republicans re-claiming Congress in 1994.
 In 1996, for the first time in recent memory, less than half of eligible voters participated in the presidential election process.
-By the 2000s, more Americans were interested in reality television than reality: more citizens voted for American Idol than the American president.
+By the 2000s, more Americans were more intensely interested in reality television than reality: more citizens’ votes were cast for American Idol than the American president.
 No small wonder, then, that the “emperor” in 2016 came from this world of reality television rather than traditional political channels.
-[Keep in mind that, unlike the presidential elections, you could vote multiple times in American Idol.]
+[Keep in mind that, unlike the presidential elections, one could vote multiple times for American Idol.]

 The by-product of the distrust in the executive branch with the Watergate scandal led to independent prosecutors investigating President Clinton’s past.
 One such prosecutor, Kenneth Starr, uncovered an affair involving Clinton and a former intern.
 While infidelity is not a crime—and Clinton was not the first and probably not the last president guilty of such trysts—perjury and obstruction of justice are crimes, and evidence pointed to the president covering up the infidelity by encouraging others to lie under oath.
 When Clinton was impeached in 1998—the first president to be tried in such a fashion since “Emperor Johnson I” 130 years earlier—he revealed to a televised audience not his down-home campaign appeal but instead his scholarly legalistic background when, under oath, he asked the prosecutor to “define sex” and stated, in his most notorious case of rhetorical acrobatics, “that depends on what your definition of ‘is’ is.”
 While the impeachment did not result in conviction or removal from office, the scandal further demonstrated the degree to which the two major political parties were becoming more pugnacious and personal in their attacks on “the enemy.”